John C Flavin

 “Im sory i cry mr wigin im sory i cry when you say you aint comin back tomoro i cry cause you been so good to me mr wigin and nobody aint never been that good to me an make me think im somebody.”

 I wept because Jefferson is a symbol of the millions of falsely accused Black Americans during the 1940s, when Gaines’s story takes place.
-Of the last 400 American years, and with increasing visibility, today, in 2020.
+Of the last 400 American years, and with increasing visibility, today, in 2025.

 Still.

 Jefferson isn’t just a literary symbol for unknown numbers of unknown people, but Jefferson is my student.
-All at once, he became both an abstract dread about the fictional and nonfictional past and the concrete reality of real flesh and blood people in the present.
+All at once, he became both the abstract dread about the fictional and nonfictional past and the concrete reality of real flesh and blood people in the present.

 Today.